ericwbailey/remove-board-movement-events-from-the-github-issue-timeline/README.md

 ## How to use

 Load this as an unpacked extension in your browser of choice.
+Target [the child `Source/` folder](https://github.com/ericwbailey/remove-board-movement-events-from-the-github-issue-timeline/tree/main/Source), and not the parent repo folder.

-Currently this extension **only** supports browsers that support the Chrome Extension Manifest V3 format.
+Currently, this extension **only** supports browsers that support the Chrome Extension Manifest V3 format.

 Click the extension's icon to remove board movement events.
 Click again to restore them.
 Neat!